Close Menu

 Limiting Exposure

 Minimize unnecessary contact with other people during your visit.
 Avoid crowded places, public transportation, and large gatherings.
 If possible, choose outdoor activities or visit in a well-ventilated space.
-(See Also: Is Syria Safe to Visit?
-The Unlikely Reality)
+(See Also: Is It Safe To Visit Russia In 2025?
+A Traveler’s Guide)

 Practicing Social Distancing